panacloud-modern-global-apps/serverless-solutions-patterns-cdk/implementing _EventBridge_Circuit_Breaker/README.md

 This AWS Solutions Construct implements the AWS Lambda function and Amazon DynamoDB table with least-privilege permissions.
 The lambda Function which we connect with our DataBase (`Dynamodb`) is the same lambda which is integerated with APIgateway.

+- `timeToLiveAttribute` : Amazon DynamoDB Time to Live (TTL) allows you to define a per-item timestamp to determine when an item is no longer needed.
+Shortly after the date and time of the specified timestamp, DynamoDB deletes the item from your table without consuming any write throughput.TTL attributes must use the epoch time format.
+For example, the epoch timestamp for May 5, 2020 16:52:32 UTC is 1588697552.
+You can use a free online converter, such as `EpochConverter`, to get the correct value.

 ### Step 3 (Integrate Event Rule With Lambda)

 ```typescript